Fast Deterministically Safe Proof-of-Work Consensus: Correctness of the Sieve-MMR Algorithm

 \subsection{Liveness}

 Finally, we turn to liveness.
-First we show that, for every proposal step~$2k+1$, $k\geq 0$, with probability greater than 1/3, there is a correct node~$n$ in step~$2k+1$ that proposes a chain $\Lambda$ and $\Lambda$ is committed in step~$2k+4$. \begin{lemma} For every proposal step~$2k+1$, $k\geq 0$, with probability greater than 1/3, a chain proposed by a correct node in step~$2k+1$ is committed in step~$2k+4$. \end{lemma} \begin{proof} Consider a proposal step~$s=2k+1$, $k\geq 0$.
+First we show that, for every proposal step~$2k$, $k\geq 0$, with probability greater than 1/3, there is a correct node~$n$ in step~$2k$ that proposes a chain $\Lambda$ and $\Lambda$ is committed in step~$2k+3$. \begin{lemma} For every proposal step~$2k$, $k\geq 0$, with probability greater than 1/3, a chain proposed by a correct node in step~$2k$ is committed in step~$2k+3$. \end{lemma} \begin{proof} Consider a proposal step~$s=2k$, $k\geq 0$.
 First note that, by assumption, with probability strictly more than 2/3 (by weight), all active correct nodes in step~$s+1$ agree on a leader message $l$ that is sent by a correct node in step~$s$.

+If~$k=0$, all correct nodes vote for the empty chain in step~$0$.
+Thus, the proposal carried by~$l$ extends the maximal grade-0 chain of every active correct node in step~$1$, and every active correct node votes for that proposal in step~$1$.
+The proposal is therefore committed in step~$3$ with probability strictly more than~$2/3$.

-Moreover, by~\Cref{lem:liveness-key} and by the algorithm, with probability at least 1/2, in step~$s$, the sender of the leader message~$l$ proposes a chain $\Lambda_l$ that is an extension of every chain that every correct node votes for in step~$s$. $\Lambda_l$ is therefore an extension of the maximal grade-0 chain of every active correct node in step~$s+1$, and thus, in step~$s+1$, every active correct node votes for $\Lambda_l$. $\Lambda_l$ is therefore subsequently decided in step~$s+3$.
+Now assume~$k>0$.
+Moreover, by~\Cref{lem:liveness-key} and by the algorithm, with probability at least 1/2, in step~$s$, the sender of the leader message~$l$ proposes a chain $\Lambda_l$ that is an extension of every chain that every correct node votes for in step~$s$. $\Lambda_l$ is therefore an extension of the maximal grade-0 chain of every active correct node in step~$s+1$, and thus, in step~$s+1$, every active correct node votes for $\Lambda_l$. $\Lambda_l$ is therefore subsequently committed in step~$s+3$.

-We conclude that, with probability $2/3\cdot 1/2=1/3$, a proposal from a correct node is committed in step~$s+3$. \end{proof}
+We conclude that, with probability strictly greater than $2/3\cdot 1/2=1/3$, a proposal from a correct node is committed in step~$s+3$. \end{proof}

 \begin{theorem} The MMR algorithm satisfies its liveness property. \end{theorem} \begin{proof} With~\Cref{lem:commit-probability}, we easily obtain the liveness property of total-order broadcast. \end{proof}